By the power of a sale on GOG meaning it cost me 6p more than today’s Guardian, I have replayed Vampire: The Masquerade - Redemption.

 Running tally for Dark Ages section: 254.

 NEW YORK: After a cutscene straight out of Blade, he kills 3 Nosferatu before getting off the first street, and then 38 more (along with alligators) in the sewers.
 He then proceeds to annihilate 65 Giovanni, only to discover that he has been tricked by his fellow British-sounding Brujah who is really an Irish-sounding Assamite to wipe them and the Setites out to keep him too busy to stop the villain awakening... in the city the Assamite brought him to with time to spare... uh... and unbelievably considering what has been happening in the rest of the game, said Assamite escapes being killed off.
-(This plan only makes sense in the context of later revelations that the villain is following some really bad advice.)
+(This plan actually makes sense in the context of later revelations that the villain is following some really bad advice.)
 Now knowing who to target, he kills 46 long-haired Ventrue in leather jackets(?!) and 4 more Tzimisce working with them and their boss, then proceeds to the final battle with just 10 Tzimisce, albeit one of them has godlike powers.
 Final tally for New York: 167.

 Running tally for Final Nights section: 273.